 The leap from investigating a franchise to buying one requires a reality check from any potential investor.
+Franchise loans are out there, but getting selected as a franchisee has different requirements.
 There are three main components that will determine if you are financially solvent and solid enough to buy into the franchise you choose: your net worth, your liquid capital, and your credit history.

 With your business plan in hand, it’s time to tap all your available resources to find the best available financing at the lowest cost to you.
 As you enter this phase of capitalization, keep in mind that there are lenders, accountants and attorneys who specialize in franchise financing.
 In some cases, they represent your best chance of a smooth, successful financing experience.